-For individuals who are neither strongly introverted nor extraverted (sometimes called “ambiverts”), there are certain items on the MBTI which can be very frustrating.
-Being forced to choose, for instance, whether they are reserved or talkative, easy or hard to get to know, can often feel unnatural and difficult.
-One reason for this, which has yet to be reflected in the MBTI content, is the influential role of intuition and openness to experience in social dealings.
+For individuals who are neither strongly introverted nor extraverted (sometimes called “ambiverts”), there are certain items on the Myers-Briggs / MBTI® which can be very frustrating.
+Being forced to choose, for instance, whether they are reserved or talkative, easy or hard to get to know, may feel unnatural and difficult.
+One reason for this, which has yet to be reflected in the MBTI content, is the influential role of intuition (N) and Big Five “openness” in social dealings.

-Important Finding #1: Much to my surprise, research indicates openness to experience (a Big Five dimension that corresponds to Myers-Briggs intuition) is the personality dimension most closely related to social intelligence.
-It is not, as might be commonly believed, one’s degree of introversion or extroversion.
+Important Finding #1: Much to my surprise, research indicates that openness—a dimension of the Big Five taxonomy that correlates with Myers-Briggs intuition—is the personality factor most closely related to social intelligence.
+It is not, as commonly believed, one’s degree of extroversion.

-Important Finding #2: A 2008 study entitled, “The Effect of the Enneagram on Measurement of the MBTI Dimensions,” showed that the only dimension positively correlated with Enneagram 3 is intuition.
+Important Finding #2: A 2008 study entitled, “The Effect of the Enneagram on Measurement of the MBTI Dimensions,” found that the only Myers-Briggs preference that consistently correlated with the Enneagram 3 was intuition (N).
 Moreover, and perhaps more interestingly, 28% of introverted Threes were misreported as extroverts by the MBTI.
-Again, this diverges from what might be commonly predicted, as many students of type continue to associate the Three with extraversion.
+Again, this diverges from what might be predicted, as many type enthusiasts associate the Three with extraversion.

-In a nutshell, when it comes to how we presents in social situations, we can no longer afford to overlook the S-N dimension nor the relative strength of an individual’s preference in this dimension.
-The fact is, that those who show a strong preference for intuition will often exhibit social know-how, regardless of their preferences for introversion or extraversion.
+In a nutshell, when it comes to how we present in social situations, we can no longer afford to overlook the S-N dimension nor the relative strength of an individual’s preference in this dimension.
+The fact is, that those who show a strong preference for intuition will often exhibit social know-how, regardless of their E-I preference.

 Enneagram 3 & the INFP, INTP, INFJ, INTJ Types

-Perhaps the most salient features of Threes are their ambition, adaptability, and orientation to achievement.
-For intuitive introverts who have been historically uncertain with regard to their introversion and are highly driven to achieve, the Enneagram Three may serve to fill in at least some of the descriptive gaps that have been heretofore overlooked.
+Perhaps the most salient features of Threes are their adaptability, drive for excellence, and achievement-orientation.
+Thus, for individuals who are both open and driven, the Enneagram Three may fill in at least some of the personality gaps that, to date, have been largely overlooked or misunderstood.